dineshramcharanTech5/udi-poc/documentations/localSetup/pre-registration/pre-registration-ui-readme.md

 #### Instructions :

-1. Make a directory and switch to it prior to build angular based Pre-Registration UI module
+1. Make a directory and switch to it prior to building angular based Pre-Registration UI module

 	cd /home/icta-mosip/